tomasf18/Secure-Repository/delivery2/README.md

 * Sessions have:
     * One or mode keys
         * Keys are used for integrity check and to ensure confidentiality
+        * Keys are generated through ECDH and passed through an Hash Based Key Derivation Function to get a session key with a length of 64 bytes, of which the first 32 are used to encrypt the sent data and the remaining 32 to generate a Message Authentication Code (a signed digest)
     * An identifier
     * An organization
     * A predefined Time To Live, that is refreshed on each operation